 Sintra and Cascais make the perfect day trip from Lisbon.
 From Sintra, venture onward to Cabo da Roca and see the westernmost point in mainland Europe.
 Then visit the stunning Ursa and Guincho Beaches, and finish off in Cascais.

-Mafra is renowned for its convent and palace, regarded as the most important baroque building in Portugal, while Ericeira is a seaside resort and a surf destination, known for its beauty as well as its break.
-This day trip from Lisbon is perfect for independent travelers.
+Mafra is renowned for its convent and palace, regarded as the most important Baroque building in Portugal, while Ericeira is a seaside resort, famous for its beauty as well as its surf break.
+This day trip from Lisbon is perfect for independent travellers.

 A day trip to the city of Tomar is the ideal way to get out of Lisbon to explore the Convent of Christ, a Unesco World Heritage Site, and the Castle of Almourol.
 You can take this trip either independently or as part of a tour.